dzackgarza/Notes/Talks/Math Subject GRE/Slides.md

 <!-- slide -->
 # Agenda
 - What the Mathematics Subject GRE is
-- What topics does it cover?
+- What topics it cover
+- Various exam logistics

 <!-- slide -->